michaelhuettermann/sandbox/all/src/main/resources/jenkins/oracle-cloud/readme.md

 ##### Deployment with/to Oracle Cloud Infrastructure

-This example includes the Groovy based Jenkins build pipeline that takes a parameterized version of a Docker container, from *Oracle Cloud Infrastructure Registry*, and runs the container in *Oracle Container Service Classic*.
-*Twistlock* is utilized to inspect the images for known vulnerabilities.
+This example includes the Groovy based Jenkins build pipeline that takes a parameterized version number from the user, to identify a previously built Docker image, hosted at *Oracle Cloud Infrastructure Registry*, and provisions a container from it on *Oracle Container Service Classic*. *Twistlock* is utilized to inspect the images for known vulnerabilities.

 Overview: the included components.
 ![DevOps cycle](pics/cycle.png)